newenclave/mico/README.md

     // error: [1:5] Invalid left value for ASSIGN a[0]
 ```

-The keywords `mut` and `const` always make a copy of the object if mutablity of the object is different.
+The keywords `mut` and `const` always make a copy of the object if the mutablity of the object is different.
 ```swift
     let a = mut [1,2,3,4]
     let a = mut a       // returns `a` without changes let a = const a     // makes a copy of `a`
 ```

 The operator is a `right arm` operator.
 ```swift